GEMScienceTools/oq-mbtk/openquake/mbt/tools/fault_modeler/README.md

 | lower_seismogenic_depth | ... | ... |
 | magnitude_scaling_relationship | ... | ... |

-Note that the provided settings will override the default (hardcoded) values for all the faults.
+Note that providing a new setting will override the default (hardcoded) value for all the faults at the same time.
 To provide fault specific parametrisation, it is possible to:

 1. Manually modify the geojson by adding the key-value pair to the specific fault item